thedaviddias/bfdes.in/posts/hello-world.md

 If you are thinking about writing a blog, consider using a static site generator to create your website.

 However, keep in mind that they sacrifice the dynamism afforded by a hybrid solution.
-For example, if you wish to filter posts by tag, then you generate as many pages as you have tags.
+For example, if you wish to allow the user to filter posts by tag, then you have to build as many pages as you have tags.

-If you want to learn more about the nuances of server-side rendering in React, please take a look at Tyler McGinnis' [blog post](https://tylermcginnis.com/react-router-server-rendering).
-And if you wish to write in TypeScript, take a look at [my repo](https://github.com/bfdes/bfdes.in) as well.